 The State of Louisiana travel regulations (PPM 49) are located in the annual Louisiana Travel Guide.
-This guide is updated annually and is located on the Office of State Procurement website at http://www.doa.la.gov/Pages/osp/Travel/TravelPolicy.aspx.
-The current Travel Guide is located at https://www.doa.la.gov/osp/Travel/travelpolicy/TravelGuide-2019-2020.pdf.
+This guide is updated annually and is located on the Office of State Travel website at https://www.doa.la.gov/doa/ost/.
+The current Travel Guide is located at https://www.doa.la.gov/media/n10b4oil/ppm49-2022-07-01.pdf.

 3. Are there other available versions of the Louisiana Travel Guide?

-4. When should a travel authorization (TA) be processed?
+4. When should a spend authorization be processed?

-A TA should be processed for employees, students, prospective employees, visitors, and other travelers that are traveling for University business.
-The TA must be processed and approved prior to incurring any travel expenses and departure.
-Airfares, conference registration fees, and other expenses should not be incurred until the approved TA is returned to the department.
+A Spend Authorization should be processed for employees, students, prospective employees, visitors, and other travelers that are traveling for University business.
+The Spend Authorization must be processed and approved prior to incurring any travel expenses and prior to departure.

-5. What information is required on a TA?
+5. What information is required on a Spend Authorization?

-Special permissions including rental vehicle, personal vehicle (limited to 99 miles reimbursement except for students), motor pool vehicle, weekend travel, 50% overage on lodging should be included in the memo line of the Spend Authorization.
+Special permissions including rental vehicle, personal vehicle (limited to 99 miles reimbursement except for students), motor pool vehicle use, weekend travel, and 50% overage on lodging should be included in the memo line of the Spend Authorization.

-If the TA is for international travel, a memo to be approved by the President should be attached.
-The memo should include the purpose of the trip, funding source, and estimated travel costs.
+If the Spend Authorization is for international travel, then a memo to be approved by the President should be attached to the Spend Authorization.
+The memo should include detailed information on the purpose of the trip, funding source and estimated travel costs.

-6. How do I process an electronic Travel Authorization?
+6. How do I process a Spend Authorization?

-7. How do I make an amendment to the TA?
+7. How do I make an amendment to the Spend Authorization?

-8. Does the person listed on the Travel Expense Account always need to be listed on the TA?
+8. Does the person listed on an Expense Report always need to be listed on the Spend Authorization?